You may wish to read an introduction to this section first.

 The Cathedral was built in the XIVth century, but it was modified in the XVIIth century and greatly renovated in the following one.
 Cardinal Girolamo Basso della Rovere was known as the "Cardinal of Recanati" because he was Bishop of the town for 31 years.
 The coat of arms of Bishop Benedetto Bussi easily catches the attention of visitors because it is so unusual (you may wish to see another Bussi coat of arms in my Hall of Fame page).

 When the interior of the Cathedral was redesigned some of its funerary monuments were relocated to a dark corridor leading to the sacristy.
 One of them is of particular interest because it belongs to Pope Gregory XII who abdicated in 1415.
 The monument bears his coat of arms as a cardinal, rather than as a pope (in the Cathedral of Siena there are coats of arms of this Pope with the papal crown - it opens in another window).
 His abdication was recommended by the Council of Constance.
 His acts as a pontiff and the cardinals he created during his pontificate were considered as legitimate.
-After the abdication he was named legate (governor) of Ancona, but he was buried at Recanati, the last pope not to be buried in Rome.
+After the abdication he was named legate (governor) of Ancona, but he was buried in Recanati, the last pope not to be buried in Rome.

 (left) Porta S. Filippo (XIVth century); (right) XVth century walls